chbch/chbch.github.io/ministries.md

 New faces are always welcome.

 ## Worship
 Sunday morning worship is led by a praise team and includes both contemporary and traditional hymns.
 The praise team is a weekly rotation of men and women.
 Practices are on Wednesdays at 7:30 pm and Sundays at 9 am.
+We are always looking for additional musicians, both singers and especially instrumentalists to to join the group and play on a rotational basis.
+Please contact the church for an audition.